Learn from the experience of others when starting your firm—or when confronting your firm’s day-to-day challenges . . .

 - Find out What Does AIA Trust Offer Small Firms? in this summary of the AIA Trust programs best suited for the small firm and sole proprietor—which help provide for the negotiating power of a large firm.

 - Find out what resources the AIA Trust offers to assist the small and new firm practitioner and includes some valuable AIA resources in this small firm resource summary.

-- Find out how a Professional Employer Organization (PEO) may help your firm outsource cost-effectively (needs a link) the management of payroll, workers’ compensation, human resources and employee benefits—to lower expenses and increase profits by focusing on your core business of architecture.
+- Find out how a Professional Employer Organization (PEO) may help your firm outsource cost-effectively the management of payroll, workers’ compensation, human resources and employee benefits—to lower expenses and increase profits by focusing on your core business of architecture.